 Camouflage is an adaptation that allows an animal to hide in plain sight by changing its appearance to match its surroundings.
 In many northern places, the landscape is a combination of brown, green, and gray in the summertime, whereas the snow-covered winter landscape is white.
-Over time, animals inhabiting snowy places, such as the snowshoe hare, ermine, and Ptarmigan (Willow, Rock, and White-tailed) have evolved to turn white in the winter and brown-ish in the summer.
+Over time, animals that inhabit snowy places year-round, such as the snowshoe hare, ermine, and Ptarmigan (Willow, Rock, and White-tailed) have evolved to grow white fur or feathers in the winter and brown-ish fur or feathers in the summer.

 Ptarmigan, snowshoe hares, and ermine are are important sources of food for predators such as lynx, foxes, and predatory birds.
 The ability to blend in with their winter and summer environments helps them to avoid being detected and eaten by predators, allowing more of them to survive and produce young.

 Which of these animals can you find in the winter and summer photos below?